strikersps/Forecasting-India-and-USA-Benchmark-Indices-Using-ARIMA-and-Prophet/README.md

 - This study forecasts the index close values and volatility dynamics of S&P BSE SENSEX of Bombay Stock Exchange (BSE) and S&P-500 of New York Stock Exchange (NYSE).

 - To achieve the objectives, the study uses descriptive statistics, statistical tests including Augmented Dickey-Fuller for checking the stationarity of the underlying time series data before modeling.
 The analysis forecasts daily index values for the S&P BSE SENSEX and S&P-500 financial time-series data using the ARIMA model and a suite of time series models provided by a Prophet library developed by Facebook especially for forecasting time series data in Python programming language.
 - `SARIMAX (2, 0, 0) × (2, 0, 0, 7)` for India S&P BSE SENSEX and `SARIMAX (5, 1, 1) × (2, 0, 1, 7)` for USA S&P-500 have given realiable results with a Mean-Absolute-Percentage-Error (MAPE) of `4.05%` and `0.61%` respectively.

-- Prophet based models has performed better than both the ARIMA models when forecasting S&P BSE SENSEX and S&P-500 with MAPE of `1.06%` and `0.62%` respectively.
+- Prophet-based models have performed better than both the SARIMAX models when forecasting daily values for S&P BSE SENSEX and S&P-500 with Mean Average Percentage Error (MAPE) of `1.06%` and `0.62%` respectively.

 - The project is inspired by the Kaggle Notebook titled [**A Modern Time Series Tutorial by Rohan Rao.**](https://www.kaggle.com/rohanrao/a-modern-time-series-tutorial)